CHAPMAN Insurance Group, LLC. copyright 2014 ©

 There are 2 ways to get prescription drug coverage through Medicare, either by a stand alone Drug plan or through a Medicare Advantage plan with drug coverage.
 To get Part D you must have and/or be eligible for Part A and B. Prescription drug plans cover drug purchased through a retail pharmacy or mail order pharmacy.

 All Part D drug plans have to follow rules set by Medicare.
 RX Plans have to carry 2 drugs minimum in each family of their formulary* for a particular condition.
 All Part D plan are subject to various "Enrollment Periods" For a list click here.
-Every drug plan works on a tiered system of pricing there are 5 tiers to every drug plan.
+Every drug plan works on a tiered system of pricing there are up to 6 tiers to drug plans available in our area.

 Drug Plan Tiers: